algorandfoundation/docs/example_list.md

 [Reference page](./docs/get-details/algod.md) (new page)

-* CREATE_ALGOD_CLIENT - show how to init client and connect to algod and pass api keys in header
+* ALGOD_CREATE_CLIENT - show how to init client and connect to algod and pass api keys in header
-* USE_ALGOD_CLIENT - fetch some data like suggested params
+* ALGOD_USE_CLIENT - fetch some data like suggested params

 ### Indexer Client:

 [Reference page](./docs/get-details/indexer.md)

-* CREATE_INDEXER_CLIENT - show how to init client and connect to indexer and pass api keys in header
+* INDEXER_CREATE_CLIENT - show how to init client and connect to indexer and pass api keys in header
-* USE_INDEXER_CLIENT - show how to get status/transactions
+* INDEXER_USE_CLIENT - show how to get status/transactions
-* INDEXER_CLIENT_PAGINAGE - show how to paginate through results
+* INDEXER_CLIENT_PAGINATE - show how to paginate through results

 ### KMD:

 [Reference page](./docs/get-details/kmd.md) (new page)

-* CREATE_KMD_CLIENT - Show how to init client and connect to kmd
+* KMD_CREATE_CLIENT - Show how to init client and connect to kmd
-* USE_KMD_CLIENT - Show how to get a wallet handle and grab accounts using the handle
+* KMD_USE_CLIENT - Show how to get a wallet handle and grab accounts using the handle

 ## Accounts

 [Reference Page](./docs/get-details/accounts/create.md)

-* GENERATE_ACCOUNT - generate a new account with the SDK (mirrors SDK reference page)
+* ACCOUNT_GENERATE - generate a new account with the SDK (mirrors SDK reference page)
-* RECOVER_ACCOUNT_MNEMONIC - Create an account from a known mnemonic and print pubkey/privatekey
+* ACCOUNT_RECOVER_MNEMONIC - Create an account from a known mnemonic and print pubkey/privatekey
-* RECOVER_ACCOUNT_PRIVATE_KEY - Create an account from a known private key and print pubkey/mnemonic
+* ACCOUNT_RECOVER_PRIVATE_KEY - Create an account from a known private key and print pubkey/mnemonic

 ## ASAs

 [Reference Page](./docs/get-details/asa.md)

-* CREATE_ASSET - Create an Asset from acct1
+* ASSET_CREATE - Create an Asset from acct1
-* OPTIN_ASSET - Opt acct2 in to the newly created asset
+* ASSET_OPTIN - Opt acct2 in to the newly created asset
-* XFER_ASSET - Send asset from acct1 to acct2
+* ASSET_XFER - Send asset from acct1 to acct2
-* FREEZE_ASSET - Freeze the asset in acct2 and then unfreeze the asset in acct2
+* ASSET_FREEZE - Freeze the asset in acct2 and then unfreeze the asset in acct2
-* CONFIGURE_ASSET - Reconfigure Asset to remove the freeze address
+* ASSET_CONFIG - Reconfigure Asset to remove the freeze address
-* CLAWBACK_ASSET - Clawback Asset from acct2
+* ASSET_CLAWBACK - Clawback Asset from acct2
-* DELETE_ASSET - Delete the asset
+* ASSET_DELETE - Delete the asset
+* ASSET_INFO - Show how to query the asset info from algod

 ## Atomic Transactions